NEW – Join us December 8th from 6:00-7:30 p.m.for an additional opportunity to learn about RaptorTECH – Auditorium.

-Pathways in Technology Early College High School (P-TECH) is a new type of school that brings together the best elements of high school, college, and the professional world.
+Pathways in Technology Early College High School (P-TECH) brings together the best elements of high school, college, and the professional world.

 - Silver Creek’s P-TECH will focus on a cybersecurity pathway, providing a foundation for careers in related fields.